amir-not2005/leaf-disease-identify/README.md

 In the "test.zip" file it is possible to find test images that we did not use for training our model.
 These can be used to check how does the solution work

 # "plant-disease-model-complete.pth"
-It is the model of our AI solution that gives more than 99% accuracy (val_acc: 0.9923)
+Please note, that this file can be installed if tested with "agrotech (1).ipynb" file It is the model of our AI solution that gives more than 99% accuracy (val_acc: 0.9923)